 The restriction of one site per participant/group is intended to provide good quality control and a manageable time commitment.
-We estimate the time required for one site (10 plates) @ 1 day every 3 months.
+We estimate the time required for one site (10 plates) @ 2 hours each deployment or retrieval date.

 2. Timing.
-As a minimum, the plates will be deployed initially on or about 15 June and retrieved 3 months later, on or about 15 September.
-This standard time period allows comparison across many sites, including North America and overseas.
+At a minimum, the plates will be deployed on or about 15 June and retrieved 3 months later, on or about 15 September.
+This standard time period allows comparison across many sites during the key growing season in North America.

 Ideally, the network participant/group will also be able to sample with replacement, setting out new plates upon retrieval of the initial summer collectors.
-For those able to sample at additional time points, we suggest the spring time point retrieval in around June 15, with last priority being the winter time point in Dec.
-If monitors are able to implement quarterly measures, we wish to synchronize these to occur on or about September 15, Dec 15, March 15, and June 15.
+For those able to sample at additional time points, we suggest the spring time point retrieval in around June 15 (deploying in March), with last priority being the winter time point in Dec.
+If monitors are able to implement quarterly sampling, we wish to synchronize these to occur on or about September 15, Dec 15, March 15, and June 15.
 Thus, at each time, new plates would be deployed as the previous plates (after being in the water for 3 months) are retrieved.